xpack-dev-tools/gcc-xpack/scripts/templates/body-jekyll-release-post-part-2-liquid.md

 ## Deprecation notices

+### Linux minimum requirements

+Support for RedHat 7 was dropped in 2022 and the minimum requirement was raised to GLIBC 2.27, available starting with Ubuntu 18, Debian 10 and RedHat 8.

 ### 32-bit support

 Support for 32-bit Intel Linux and Intel Windows was dropped in 2022.

+### Pre-deprecation notice for 32-bit Arm Linux

-Support for 32-bit Arm Linux (armv7l) will be preserved for a while, due to the large user base of 32-bit Raspberry Pi systems.
+Due to the large user base of 32-bit Raspberry Pi systems, support for 32-bit Arm Linux (armv7l) will be preserved for a little while, but expect it to be dropped by 2025.

-### Linux minimum requirements

-Support for RedHat 7 was dropped in 2022 and the minimum requirement was raised to GLIBC 2.27, available starting with Ubuntu 18, Debian 10 and RedHat 8.

 ## Pre-deprecation notice for Ubuntu 18.04